elegantapp/pwa-asset-generator/README.md

     * Supports offline mode and uses static spec data when things go wrong with scraping 📴

 * Uses Chrome browser as it’s a canvas of your fav image editor.
-It uses a shell HTML file as an artboard and centers your logo before taking screenshots for each resolution via Puppeteer 🤖
+It uses a shell HTML on the fly as an artboard and centers your logo before taking screenshots for each resolution via Puppeteer 🤖

 * You can provide your source in multiple formats; a local image file, a local HTML file, a remote image or HTML file 🙌